 The best part about Robert Greene is that he is not scared of calling a spade a spade.
 Sometimes, he come across as cynical, but that’s alright.
 You’d rather have someone show you the mirror and point out your inadequacies than someone who promises fake results.

 The world is a ruthless place for sure.
 And, our failure to assess the true selves of people can set us back.
-Greene cites the story of Benjamin Franklin and how he
+Greene cites the story of Benjamin Franklin.
+One-upped by his own brother, Franklin’s road to success was rather bumpy.

-He advises the reader to take a dispassionate view of things and not jump to conclusions – for or against.
+Greene advises the reader to take a dispassionate view of things and never jump to conclusions – for or against.

 He also recommends accepting people – even the insufferable fools – as they are.
 Again, the idea is to extract what you can, even out of people you don’t like.
 Here’s him on fools: